Parenting Strategies For Difficult Behaviors: Strategic And Science-Backed Parenting

 iStock/kohei_hara

-How to identify behavior triggers
+How to identify the triggers of tantrums in young children

 • Talk to your child.
 When the difficult behavior has passed, and your child is calm, consider talking to them and trying to get to the root of the problem.
 You can use specific language, such as, “Do you know what made you so upset you had to yell and throw things?”